Centre for Research on Linguistic Diversity

 Australian Linguistics Society, Sign Language Linguistics Society (Oceania Representative), 2017 Affiliate Member of the ARC Centre of Excellence for the Dynamics of Language

 Area of study

 Gabrielle specialises in the linguistics of deaf signed languages.
-She received her PhD in Linguistics from Macquarie University in 2014.
+She earned her PhD in Linguistics from Macquarie University in 2014.
 Her doctoral research used the Auslan Corpus to investigate how to identify and describe clause structure in signed languages.
-Most recently she worked with Dr. Adam Schembri to develop the multimodal Auslan and Australian English corpus for the ARC-funded project "When do gestures become linguistic?
+Most recently she worked with Dr. Adam Schembri, Dr. Kazuki Sekine and Prof. Trevor Johnston to develop the multimodal Auslan and Australian English corpus for the ARC-funded project "When do gestures become linguistic?
 Understanding the gesture-language interface through corpus-based studies of pointing actions in signed languages" (DP140102124).
-Gabrielle has also worked on a number of community-oriented language projects, including the adaptation of the Auslan assessment tool for deaf children at La Trobe University, the development of evidence-based Auslan translation standards and production guidelines at Melbourne Polytechnic, and the creation of the bilingual Auslan/English Deaf Emergency Information website at Vicdeaf.
-Her research interests include signed and spoken languages, corpus linguistics, gesture and talk in action.
+Gabrielle has also worked on a number of community-oriented language projects, including the adaptation of the Auslan assessment tool for deaf children at La Trobe University, and the development of evidence-based Auslan translation standards and production guidelines at Melbourne Polytechnic.
+She is currently a post-doctoral researcher working with Dr. Kearsy Cormier on the BSL Corpus Project at the Deafness Cognition and Language Research Centre at University College London.
+Her research interests include corpus linguistics and the semiotics of multimodal signed and spoken language use.

 Hodge, G., Goswell, D., Whynot, L., Linder, S., & C. Clark.
 (2015a).
 What standards?
 Developing evidence-based Auslan translation standards and production guidelines.
 Australian Communications Consumer Action Network, Sydney, Australia.